Distributive-Network/use-dcp-worker/README.md

   - `fetching: boolean`: True when the worker is fetching for slices to compute, false otherwise.
   - `submitting: boolean`: True when the worker is submitting results to the scheduler, false otherwise.
   - `error: Error | boolean`: Set when a worker error has occured, false otherwise.
-  - `workingSandboxes: integer`: Number of sandboxes currently doing work.
+  - `workingSandboxes: number`: Number of sandboxes currently doing work.
 - `workerStatistics: object`: Stores a global count of worker statistics for a browser session.
 Stored globally and preseved between component updates.
   - `slices: number`: Number of slices completed.
   - `credits: BigNumber`: Total credits earned.